There is no East,

 Laila Malik

-Sun Eaters is inspired by Cyclonopedia from Reza Negarestani, the editing techniques of Ari Aster, pre-islamic iconography, the studies of mesopotamian rituals concerning snakes, the cult of Pazuzu, the horror poetry coming from With Deer by Aase Berg, the mythical poems of Laila Malik, the description of bodies in Hassan Blasim’s novels, the movie The House is Black by Forough Farrokhzad, and living documentation of exalted folk dances from Norway, Brittany and West Asia (Iran and Palestine).
+Sun Eaters is based on Cyclonopedia by Reza Negarestani, associating pre-islamic iconography to analyze our political landscape, the studies of mesopotamian rituals concerning snakes, the cult of Pazuzu, the horror poetry of Aase Berg, the mythical poems of Laila Malik, the description of bodies in Hassan Blasim’s novels, the movie The House is Black by Forough Farrokhzad, and living documentation of exalted folk dances from Norway, Brittany and West Asia (Iran and Palestine).

 CREDITS: